RubixML/ML/CONTRIBUTING.md

 - Opening parentheses for control structures MUST NOT have a space after them, and closing parentheses for control structures MUST NOT have a space before.

 ### Static Analysis
 Static analysis is a *crucial* component to our overall testing and quality assurance strategy.
-Therefore, it is important that your updates pass static analysis at the level set by the lead team.
+Therefore, it is important that your updates pass static analysis at the level set by the project lead.

 To run static analysis:
 ```sh